 - Aligning health professions programs with federal healthcare reform and professional trends;

-- Enhancing the use of technology in health education (simulation training, online courses);
+- Enhancing the use of technology in health education (distance learning, clinical simulations);

-- Increasing opportunities for transition-to-practice and other field-based learning.
+- Increasing opportunities for field-based learning, including transition-to-practice programs.

 Youth Studies is an emerging multidisciplinary field that integrates theory, research, public policy, and practice...»